apache/nuttx/Documentation/reference/user/02_task_scheduling.rst

 that time, the CPU is available to tasks of lower priority.
 Tasks of equal priority are scheduled FIFO.

-Optionally, a Nuttx task or thread can be configured with round-robin or *sporadic* scheduler.
+Optionally, a NuttX task or thread can be configured with round-robin or *sporadic* scheduler.
 The round-robin is similar to priority scheduling *except* that tasks with equal priority and share CPU time via *time-slicing*.
 The time-slice interval is a constant determined by the